Sustainable Agriculture Institute

 Policy brief & purpose

 Our company Conflict of Interest Policy refers to any case where an employee’s personal interest might contradict the interest of the company they work for.
-This is an unwanted circumstance as it may have heavy implications on the employee’s judgement and commitment to the company, and by extension to the realization of its goals.
+This is an unwanted circumstance as it may have heavy implications on the employee’s judgment and commitment to the company, and by extension to the realization of its goals.

 This policy will outline the rules regarding conflict of interest and the responsibilities of employees and the company in resolving any such discrepancies.